Immunovia has developed since 2016 a clinical prospective study program in the three main risk groups for pancreatic cancer as follows:

 These three large clinical studies cover today more than 10 000 subjects recruited at >30 sites in the US and Europe.

 PanFAM-1 is a multicenter prospective study for early detection of pancreatic cancer in individuals presenting hereditary/familial risk factors that has been designed in close collaboration with global Key Opinion Leaders in familial/hereditary pancreatic cancer.

-There are 23 participating partners in PanFAM-1:
+The 23 participating partners in PanFAM-1 are: